 - 1. Switch on the transmitter and receiver you wish to lock. - 2.
 Press and hold MENU.
-Release when the status LED blinks green. - Press MENU three times.
-The status LED will blink green four times repeatedly. - Press SET.
-The status LED will blink green in singleflash intervals. - Press SET once.
-The status LED will blink red once repeatedly. - 6.
-Press MENU once, the LED will blink red twice repeatedly. - Press SET, the LED will blink rapidly green.
+Release when the status LED blinks green. - 3.
+Press MENU three times.
+The status LED will blink green four times repeatedly.

+- 4. Press SET.
+The status LED will blink green in single-flash intervals. - Press SET once.
+The status LED will blink red once repeatedly. - Press MENU once.
+The status LED will blink red twice repeatedly. - 7.
+Press SET.
+The LED will blink rapidly green.
 The memory is now locked.
-Press MENU and SET to return to driving mode.
+Press and hold MENU to return to driving mode.
 Note: To unlock a memory, press SET twice at step 5.
 The LED will blink rapidly green to indicate the model is unlocked.
 To unlock all models, press MENU twice at step 6 and then press SET.